About Gabrielle

 My Story

-I always loved to read, write, and tell stories from an early age, but I didn’t realize writing was a viable career path for me until I published my first essay in high school.
-The piece centered on my decision to wear the hijab at age 16.
-This choice was my “occasion for writing,” an experience that compelled me to put pen to paper.
-Soon after it was published, I received an offer to be a teen contributor for SISTERS Magazine, a then-print publication for Muslim girls and women.
-And so, my writing career began.
+I’ve loved reading, writing and storytelling for as long as I can remember, but I didn’t realize writing was a viable career path until I published my first essay in high school.
+The piece centered on my decision to wear the hijab at age 16 — an experience that became my first true “occasion for writing.”
+Shortly after the essay was published, I was invited to become a teen contributor for SISTERS Magazine, a print publication for Muslim girls and women.

 Fun Facts